WesLee88524/LG-MOT/README.md

 ## License
-This project is released under the MIT license.
+This project is released under the Apache license.
 See [LICENSE](LICENSE) for additional details.